Gh0stAn0n/remote-control/README.md

 > ADVANTAGES:

+- help and info menu doesn't require sudo privileges.

 - check for every errors possible. (correct answers as input, if the VPN is truly active or if he failed)

 - the required dependencies and libraries will be scanned and any missing packages will be installed automatically.

-- use -i for info for the script resume, type [sudo] bash  / ./remote-control -i

-- use -h for help for the script usage, type [sudo] bash  / ./remote-control -h

-- help and info menu doesn't require sudo privileges.

 > DISADVANTAGES: